biocorecrg/RNAseq_course_2019/docs/module1.md

 ...
 ```

-Here you have an example of the result.
+</br>Here you have an example of the result.
 In brief you tested a sub-sample of your reads aligning to different databases.
 In this way you can detect contaminations, failure of ribosomal depletion etc.

 <img src="images/A549_0_1_1_screen_2.png" />
 <img src="images/A549_0_1_1_screen_1.png" />

-## Trimming reads for quality and off adapters
+## Trimming reads for quality, removing adapters and filtering low-quality reads
-In case your dataset contains low quality reads and / or you sequenced also some adapters you might want to filter and trim your reads before performing the alignment.
+In case when data contain low quality reads or adapter(s) it is advisable to filter and trim reads before mapping them to the genome or transcriptome.

-As shown before both the presence of low quality reads and adapters is reported in the **fastqc** ouptut.
+As shown before, both the presence of low quality reads and adapters are reported in the **fastqc** output.

-A typical case in which you do expect to have adapters is when you perform small RNAs sequencing.
-In that case your molecules are tipically shorter than 24 bps and the rest will be the Illumina's adapter.
+Adapters are usually expected in small RNA-seq because the molecules are tipically shorter than 24 bp while the reads are longer.
+Here is an example of a fastq file for small RNA-seq.

 ```{bash}